brycewray/hugo-site/content/posts/2023/11/take-note-new-bitwarden-script/index.md

 # -
 ---

 This one's a quickie, repeating something I posted on social media a short time ago.
-[Bitwarden](https://bitwarden.com) has made a change to its browser extension which affects how you might measure a web page's size.
+[Bitwarden](https://bitwarden.com) has changed its browser extension in a way which affects how you might measure a web page's size.
 Since that's something that web devs typically do to make sure their sites load as well as possible, I thought this information was worth passing along.

 <!--more-->